nemo-cluster/bwcloud-migration/docs/index.md

 export OS_INTERFACE=public
 export OS_IDENTITY_API_VERSION=3
 ```

+### Migrate Images

+To migrate images, please follow these steps:

-3. Open a shell like `bash` or if you use another shell, start `bash`.
+1. Open a shell like `bash` or if you use a inkompatible shell like fish, start `bash`.
-4. Source your old bwCloud credentials.
+2. Source your old bwCloud credentials.
 You will be prompted to enter your old bwCloud password.
 If you do not remember it, bwCloud support will have to generate a new one for you.
 ```bash
 $ source bwcloud-old-creds.sh
 Please enter your OpenStack Password for project Projekt_<RZ_ID>@uni-freiburg.de as user <RZ_ID>@uni-freiburg.de:
 ```
-5. Run `openstack server list`.
+3. Run `openstack server list`.
 You should see your images or the images from your group project.
 Copy the ID of the image you want to download, e.g. `7fd1037e-b9fa-464b-9704-0dd60461d83a`.
-6. Check if there is a snapshot for this image that you can download.
+4. Check if there is a snapshot for this image that you can download.
 To check this, use this ID to get the ID of the snapshot:
 ```bash
 $ openstack image list --shared | grep 7fd1037e-b9fa-464b-9704-0dd60461d83a